GET ORDAINED

 Prior to the institution of government issued marriage licenses, marriage was administered and recorded by various communal and religious institutions.
 This is the main reason why Common Law Marriages exists.
 It was partially intended to grandfather in marriages that took place before state governments took over the administration of marriage.

-The history of marriage licenses in the US is a subject that is way too expansive to cover here.
-However if you are interested in learning more about the history of marriage licenses, you can check out the following links.
+If you are interested in learning more about the history of marriage licenses, you can check out the following links.

 OFFICIANT GOVERNMENT REGISTRATION BY STATE